Most people have faced the problem of low water pressure at one time or another.

 4. Low Hot Water Supply

-If your hot water runs out quickly, it may also indicate high water pressure.
+If your hot water runs out quickly, it may also indicate high pressure.
 Hot water does not last long since a more significant amount of hot water is flowing rapidly through the showerhead or faucet in a short period.

 Causes Of High Water Pressure